 Because of distinctly different properties of fine and coarse sediments, historically, erosion / deposition studies have concentrated largely on the behaviour of either cohesive or cohesionless sediments.
 However, natural sediments rarely consist of only mud or sand and in many applications erosion/deposition parameterisation for combined fine and coarse sediments is required so that the whole spectrum of natural sediment size combinations can be modelled.
-Unfortunately there still exists a lack of knowledge and hence theories concerning the erosion / deposition processes on a mixed sediment bed.
+Unfortunately an understanding of the behavior of such mixtures is still very limited.

 In MECOSED resuspension and deposition of each sediment fraction is treated individually using formulations developed for either cohesive or non-cohesive sediments.
-When fine particles are resuspended from the upper most active layer, coarse sediment left in this layer provide armoring of underlying sediments.
+When fine particles are resuspended from the upper most active layer, coarse typically non-cohesive sediment left in this layer provide armoring of the underlying sediments.